 In 2020, the COVID-19 pandemic impacted the Company's sales mix, with significant growth in demand in retail channels, and significant decline in demand in foodservice channels due to restrictions on restaurant dining.
-The disruption in consumption patterns has continued into 2021 as the world continues to adapt to COVID-19 restrictions.
-Also starting in August 2020, the Company was restricted from shipping pork from its Brandon facility to China, a restriction that continues to be in place as of the date hereof.
-The Company has sought alternative markets as a way to partially mitigate the impact of this trade restriction.
+The disruption in consumption patterns experienced during the pandemic, have been returning to a more normalized sales mix.